muddery/muddery/OUTPUTS.md

 ```
 {"err": <error_message>}
 ```
-It sends an error message to the client.
+It is an error message.

 ### alert